margaretmf/margaretmf.github.io/keycreativewriting.md

 *Do I still believe this?*
 I believe and have found that playing music and participating in improv brings joy and helps to share stories.
 I also enjoy learning to paint, appreciating others' music, and appreciating others' paintings.
 I believe that all of mankind can express musicality.
 [2021]

+## Nature ##
+*I believe* nature allows a simpler and fuller life [in 2009, 2010]

+*Do I still believe this?*
+I find nature to be calming, and refreshing.
+I particulary enjoyed nature in Charlottesville while rowing, the farmland in Georgia, and the country and rivers in West Virginia, Kentucky, and Tennessee.
+[2021] I also believe that the land belongs to everyone, and that we all share the same ancestry, rooted in God.
+[2021]

 <br>

 ---------------------------------------------------------------------------------------------------------------------